daleghent/nina-docs/docs/advanced/dithering.md

 1. Standard dithering through PHD2
 2. Synchronized dithering across multiple main cameras on the same mount, also through PHD2
-3. Built-in dithering, using N.I.N.A.'s "dummy" guider, for setups which lack guiding equipment
+3. Built-in dithering using N.I.N.A.'s Direct Guider function

 The desired method of dithering is selected in the **Equipment > Guider** tab.